An honest review of the Digital Mums course

 I already had a pretty good understanding of social media, I had a very successful Facebook page for my blog and I had run my previous businesses using Facebook as the primary marketing method.

-I’d also used social media to raise over £20,000 for the adaptions we needed to make to our house wheelchair accessible and I’d even run a social enterprise, primarily via Instagram & Twitter, selling slogan tees to raise over £5k for a local charity.
+I’d also used social media to raise over £20,000 for the adaptations we needed to make our house wheelchair accessible, and I’d even run a social enterprise, primarily via Instagram and Twitter, selling slogan tees to raise over £5k for a local charity.

-More importantly I had also worked with local businesses as a social media manager and I had worked in sales and marketing since 1998!
+More importantly, I was already working with local businesses as a social media manager, and I’d been growing my career in sales and marketing since 1998!

 But despite all of that experience, I felt as though I wasn’t quite qualified enough to be doing it for a living, imposter syndrome at its finest!

 I’d seen people recommending other ‘Digital Mums’ for jobs in Facebook groups and heard them mentioned on Podcasts.
-It sounded like the only way to be considered a professional social media manager was to do their course so I signed up hoping it would fill in the gaps in my knowledge.
+It sounded like the only way to be considered a professional social media manager was to do their course, so I signed up, hoping it would fill in the gaps in my confidence.

 How the course worked

-As part of the Digital Mums course you have to plan and run a live campaign using your choice of social media channels.
+As part of the Digital Mums course you had to plan and run a live campaign using your choice of social media channels.

 Choosing something to grow a community around for 6 months seemed like a good idea.
 However, coming from a marketing background I was keen to ensure the campaign was something I could transition to be my business in the future.